-Q. Costs table
+O. Costs table

 When completing the costs table, some of the cells are auto-calculated and all values submitted should be rounded up to the nearest pound.
-Actual fEC can be shown in the costs table, but the total funding requested from the Academy cannot exceed £625,000.
+Please do not show actual fEC in the cost table.
+In the costs table, the total funding requested from the Academy cannot exceed £625,000 at 80% fEC (the actual costs at 100% fEC cannot exceed £781,250.00).